 Enrollment limited to 16 students.
 This is a designated Writing course.
 K. Prestininzi

-THEATER 213 PRACTICUM: PRODUCTION INTENSIVE Extended work in a production week crew position (e.g., makeup crew head, sound board operator, lightboard operator) for one of the theater department's mainstage productions.
+THEATER 213, 214 PRACTICUM: PRODUCTION INTENSIVE Extended work in a production week crew position (e.g., makeup crew head, sound board operator, lightboard operator) for one of the theater department's mainstage productions.
 Students work with director, designers, or technical director and may supervise crew.
 One required workshop, attendance at weekly production meetings as needed, and intensive commitment over a nine-day production period.
 One credit hour, pass/not passed marking.
-May be repeated for credit.
+May be taken twice in a single semester.

 Prerequisite: Permission of the instructor.
 Staff

-THEATER 215 PRACTICUM: PRODUCTION PROCESS Extended work as a major crew head (typically props, sound, or costumes) or assistant stage manager for one of the theater department′s mainstage productions.
+THEATER 215, 216 PRACTICUM: PRODUCTION PROCESS Extended work as a major crew head (typically props, sound, or costumes) or assistant stage manager for one of the theater department′s mainstage productions.
 Students work with director, designers, or technical director, and may supervise construction or running crews.
 One required workshop, attendance at weekly production meetings during six-week rehearsal process, rehearsal attendance as needed, and intensive commitment over a nine-day production period.
 Two credit hours.
-May be repeated for credit.
+May be taken twice in a single semester.

 Prerequisite: Course 110 preferred.
 Permission of the instructor.
 Staff